nitya/codespaces-prompty/docs/1-Concepts/1-Specification.md

     - `context` - gives example "grounding" data (change it)
     - `question` - default user question (change it)

 The _frontmatter_ is used by Prompty tooling and runtime to understand the asset and its requirements for execution.
-Later, we'll review the Prompty specification to understand this and other frontmatter properties in more detail.
+The _sample_ is key to allowing us to iteratively build the "shape" of our data with local testing, before integrating with external services to fetch real data that matches this shape.

 ??? example "Asset Frontmatter: `basic.prompty`"